When you start an instance of Elasticsearch, you are starting a node. An Elasticsearch cluster

 - Set up a new Elasticsearch instance.

-- Specify the name of the cluster in its
+Specify the name of the cluster with the

 - Start Elasticsearch.
 The node automatically discovers and joins the specified cluster.